-Camp Verde (1856-69) – One of a chain of forts protecting Texas settlers, the troops of Camp Verde did their share of Comanche fighting, but it won its major distinction as headquarters of the Army’s camel experiment.
+Camp Verde, Texas was one of a chain of forts protecting Texas settlers.
+The troops of Camp Verde did their share of Comanche fighting, but it won its major distinction as headquarters of the Army’s camel experiment.
 This project was the brainchild of Edward F. Beale, Superintendent of Indian Affairs for California and Nevada, who persuaded the Secretary of War, Jefferson Davis, to test camels in transporting personnel and freight in arid country.

 At his urging, Congress appropriated $30,000 in 1855 to conduct the experiment.
 More than 70 camels, acquired by the War Department in the Mediterranean area, and a few herders arrived on Navy ships at Indianola, Texas in 1856-57 and were then herded to Camp Verde.